gabrielsuniga17/metastability-OCD/QA_Preprocessing/QA_Preprocessing_HBN.md

-The preprocessing results can be viewed and downloaded [here](https://drive.google.com/drive/folders/1cMoWUdekmko0gsecb8z-oA6ty3Y-sBmP?usp=drive_link).
+The preprocessing results (.png and .txt files) and the pipeline used can be viewed [here](https://drive.google.com/drive/folders/1TBtQDv5Dvt42eatr7rZwCEH6cIzRfbJF).

-There is also the pipeline we used.
+If you wish to see the .mat files of the respective files, you can ask me through the email _gabriel.suniga@ufabc.edu.br_